 Qualifying Interest Conservation Objective as per NPWS (2013e) Does the proposed development provide for any potential delay or interruption in the achievement of this Conservation Objective, as defined by its Attributes and Targets?
 Likely Significant Effect Bar-tailed Godwit (Limosa lapponica) [A157] "To maintain the favourable conservation condition of Bar- tailed Godwit in Baldoyle Bay SPA" assimilative capacity of Dublin Bay, the proposed development will not measurably increase the foul water being supplied to Ringsend WwTP.
 2. Untreated surface water from the site (i.e. accidental hydrocarbon leaks) has the potential to flow into the Stradbrook Stream and eventually into Dublin Bay.
 However, given the location of this site to the proposed development via the Stradbrook Stream, and the assimilative capacity of Dublin Bay, potential likely significant effects can be excluded.
 3. During periods of high rainfall, the public surface water drainage system overflows into the foul water drainage system which can then become overloaded, releasing untreated foul water into Dublin Bay from overflows along South Dublin Bay.
 This will not constitute a likely significant effect, as the proposed development will not measurably increase the loading on the system.
-No qualifying interests.
-Therefore, it can be concluded beyond reasonable scientific doubt that the proposed development will not significantly affect this European site in view of its Conservation Objectives for these Qualifying Interests. cons wetla Bay "To maintain the favourable conservation condition of the wetland habitat in Baldoyle Bay SPA as a resource for the regularly occurring migratory The Conservation Objective for Wetlands is defined by a single Attribute, namely "Habitat area", the Target for which is "The permanent area occupied by the wetland habitat should be stable and not significantly less than the area of 263 hectares, other than that occurring from natural patterns of variation".
-No waterbirds that utilise it" As the proposed development does not provide for any reduction in the permanent area of this habitat within the site, it has no potential to delay or interrupt the achievement of this Conservation Objective.
+There are no pathway for impacts between the proposed development and these qualifying interests.
+Therefore, it can be concluded beyond reasonable scientific No doubt that the proposed development will not significantly affect this European site in view of its Conservation Objectives for these Qualifying Interests.
+Wetlands [A999] "To maintain the favourable conservation condition of the wetland habitat in Baldoyle Bay SPA as a resource for the regularly occurring migratory waterbirds that utilise it" The Conservation Objective for Wetlands is defined by a single Attribute, namely "Habitat area", the Target for which is " The permanent area occupied by the wetland habitat should be stable and not significantly less than the area of 263 hectares, other than that occurring from natural patterns of variation ".
+No waterbirds triat utilise it As the proposed development does not provide for any reduction in the permanent area of this habitat within the site, it has no potential to delay or interrupt the achievement of this Conservation Objective.
 Therefore, it can be concluded beyond reasonable scientific doubt that the proposed development will not significantly affect this European site in view of its Conservation Objectives for this Qualifying Interest.